The essential dates for the eighth Shetland Wool Week are:

 If you require cabin accommodation, booking the ferry is absolutely essential.
 Please check their website for more details NorthLink ferries OR phone the reservation number: 0845 6000 449.

 Note for car drivers – There is a car park available behind the Quarterdeck in Aberdeen run by First Management.
 Prices for leaving your car are from £6 a day.

 There are several daily flights from the UK mainland: Aberdeen (55 mins), Edinburgh (85 mins) and Glasgow (90 mins), all connecting with London and other major European cities.

 You will arrive in Shetland at Sumburgh Airport, 25 miles south of Lerwick.
 Just next to the exit you will find the visitor and airport information desk.
 The airport bus to Lerwick takes around 40 minutes and there are hire cars and taxis available at the airport.
 It can be busy so we advise booking in advance.

-Loganair flights are now operated by Flybe and can be booked online or by contacting your local travel agent.
+Loganair flights can be booked online or by contacting your local travel agent.